Zunbil dynasty: Umayyad Caliphate offensives (698-700 CE)

 In 698 Ubayd Allah ibn Abi Bakra, governor of Sijistan and a military commander of the Umayyad Caliphate, led an 'Army of Destruction' against the Zunbils.
 He was defeated and was forced to offer a large tribute, give hostages including three of his sons, and take an oath not to invade the territory of the Zunbils again.

 About 700, Al-Hajjaj ibn Yusuf appointed Ibn al-Ash'ath as commander of a huge Iraqi army, the so-called "Peacock Army", to subdue the troublesome principality of Zabulistan.
 During the campaign, al-Hajjaj's overbearing behaviour caused Ibn al-Ash'ath and the army to rebel.
 After patching up an agreement with the Zunbils, the army started on its march back to Iraq.
 On the way, a mutiny against al-Hajjaj developed into a full-fledged anti-Umayyad rebellion.

 The Arabs regularly claimed nominal overlordship over the Zunbils, and in 711 Qutayba ibn Muslim managed to force them to pay tribute.
 In 725–726, Yazid ibn al-Ghurayf, governor of Sistan failed to do so.
-The Arab would not be able to again obtain tribute from the Zunbils until 769 CE, when Ma'n b.
+The Arabs would not be able to obtain tribute from the Zunbils again until 769 CE, when Ma'n b.
 Za'ida al-Shaybanl defeated them near Ghazni.